Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Deep-learning designs

-Given the nature of our TC intensity downscaling, an apparent choice for the loss function and accuracy metrics is MAE, which measures the average magnitude of errors between prediction and true labels defined as follows:
+Given the nature of our TC scalar information retrieval, a common choice for the loss function and accuracy metrics is MAE, which measures the average magnitude of errors between prediction and true labels, defined as follows:

 where \( N \) is the number of observations, \( y_i \) are the true values, and \( \hat{y}_i \) is prediction.
 The simplicity and direct interpretation of MAE as the average error magnitude make it suitable for monitoring our training and validation of any continuous variable.
 It is also robust against outliers, as the absolute values do not overly penalize larger errors, which can be crucial in datasets susceptible to noise or anomalies.